A ‘not-so-routine’ operation

+JOINT BASE SAN ANTONIO-FORT SAM HOUSTON, Texas, (Jan.
+19, 2023) – Aug.
+26, 2021 was a terrible day of bloodshed and destruction near Hamid Karzai International Airport, Kabul, Afghanistan, when a suicide bomber killed an estimated 170 Afghans and 13 U.S. service members.

-U.S. Air Force Maj.
-(Dr.) Dominick Vitale, Brooke Army Medical Center critical care/trauma surgeon, stands inside a C-17 Globemaster III with wife Megan O’Toole and son Antonio Vitale after receiving the Distinguished Flying Cross at Travis Air Force Base, Calif., Dec.
-9, 2022.
-Vitale and members of a Critical Care Air Transport Team were on the first aircraft to land and evacuate the severely injured following the Aug.
-26, 2021 suicide bombing near Hamid Karzai International Airport, Kabul, Afghanistan.
-(DoD courtesy photo)
+That same day, shortly after the bombing, U.S. Air Force Maj.
+(Dr.) Dominick Vitale, Brooke Army Medical Center critical care/trauma surgeon, and the remaining members of the Critical Care Air Transport Team (CCATT) were on the first aircraft to land and evacuate the severely injured to Ramstein Air Base, Germany.
+Vitale and the entire crew, dubbed ‘MOOSE 98,’ received the Distinguished Flying Cross with “C” device for their actions during a ‘not-so-routine’ operation.

+Vitale attended Coastal Carolina University as an undergraduate student, then went to the University of South Carolina for medical school.
+He joined the military after his first year in medical school as part of the Health Professions Scholarship Program.
+He then went to Westchester Medical Center in New York for his general surgical residency and on to BAMC for his trauma and critical care fellowship.

+He deployed for 6 months in 2020 during COVID operations, then ended up in Qatar in 2021 for a three-month deployment where he found himself on the verge of a CCATT operation that would take him to Afghanistan for the first time in his military career.
+“My wife went through quite a bit with me deploying back-to-back years with a 1-year-old child who turned 2, kind of by herself,” he stated.

 |Date Taken: